ccbogel/QualCoder/README.md

 ### Debian/Ubuntu Linux

 It is best to run QualCoder inside a python virtual environment, so that the system installed python modules do not clash and cause problems.
+If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

 1. Recommend that you install vlc (download from site) or: